Ulster make seven changes for must-win Sale game

 Billy Burns returns in place of Ian Madigan at fly-half with Nathan Doak again preferred to John Cooney at scrum-half.

-Ulster's other forward changes in addition to Sheridan's inclusion see Andy Warwick and Tom Stewart coming in for Rory Sutherland and Rob Herring in the front row and Sam Carter taking over at lock from Kieran Treadwell.
+Ulster's other forward changes see Andy Warwick and Tom Stewart come in for Rory Sutherland and Rob Herring in the front row and Sam Carter take over at lock from Kieran Treadwell.

-Sale currently sit ninth in Pool B - one place above Ulster - but a victory for either side could prove enough to squeeze into the knockout stages of the competition although they will also need other results to go their way.
+Sale currently sit ninth in Pool B - one place above Ulster - but a victory for either side could prove enough to squeeze into the knockout stages of the competition, although they will also need other results to go their way.

 Saturday's match will see Ulster attempting to avenge their 39-0 hammering by Sale at the AJ Bell Stadium six weeks ago, when travel difficulties saw the Irish province arriving in England on the morning of the game.